b-brankovics/grabb/Examples.md

         - both from the working directory and the thread folders: reference.fas, bait.fas, extra_bait.fas and old_collection.list

-        Now GRAbB maybe run using the folder and tell GRAbB to use the content of the folder
+        Now `GRAbB.pl` maybe run using the folder and tell `GRAbB.pl` to use the content of the folder

-2. Rerunning GRAbB by starting a new round
+2. Rerunning `GRAbB.pl` by starting a new round

     Create the next round directory inside the working directory